Intersecting $P$-free families: Intersecting -Sperner families

-By the double counting outlined in Section \ref{Sectioncycle} it is immediate that $\abs{\F} \le \Sigma_I(n,k)$.
+By the double counting outlined in Section \ref{Sectioncycle}, it is immediate that $\abs{\F} \le \Sigma_I(n,k)$.
 Thus, it remains to determine the possible extremal families.
 If $\F$ is extremal, then for every $\sigma$ we have equality in \eqref{useforequality} and so we are in an equality case given by Lemma \ref{cyclelemma}.
+Let us consider the case $k<n/2$.

 Assume first that $n$ is odd, then for every $\sigma$ we have that $\F^\sigma$ is equal to $\h_{0,n,k}^\sigma$.
 In this case, it is immediate that $\F = \h_{0,n,k}$.